-Annual rubbish bin charges for domestic and Commercial/Industrial services are $347.89.
+Annual rubbish bin charges for Domestic and Commercial/Industrial services are $400.00.

 The ESL levy is charged to all property owners in Western Australia to fund fire and emergency services.
 The City is required to collect this levy for the Department of Fire and Emergency Services (DFES).
-For more information please visit the DFES website or view the ESL brochure.
+For more information, visit the DFES website or view the ESL brochure.

 Interest on overdue balances

-The City of Bayswater has resolved for the 2018/2019 year to charge a daily interest rate of 9% per annum, calculated daily on outstanding rates and charges, commencing 1 September 2018.
+The City of Bayswater has resolved for the 2023/24 year to charge a daily interest rate of 7% per annum, calculated daily on outstanding rates and charges.

-Interim rates notices are issued throughout the year when there are changes to your property that affect its valuation.
+Interim rate notices are issued throughout the year when there are changes to your property that affect its valuation.
 The City of Bayswater receives notification of the new valuation from Landgate.
-Using this information, an interim rates notice will be issued to you.
+Using this information an interim rates notice will be issued to you.

 Your property valuation could be amended if: